neelansh15/vue-ultimate-skeleton-cards/docs/src/index.md

 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: Simple usage
-  details: Feature 1 Description
+  details: Just drop in a component to get started.
-- title: Feature 2 Title
+- title: Minimal
-  details: Feature 2 Description
+  details: Customize the entire layout of your skeleton card with just a small string of numbers.
-- title: Feature 3 Title
+- title: Fully customizable
-  details: Feature 3 Description
+  details: Use your own css layout for complete flexibility.
 footer: Made by Neelansh Mathur with ❤️
 ---